BobMaa/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
+Z﻿hao Ma is currently a PhD studentof Computer Science in University of Texas at Dallas, advised by Andrew Nemec.

-Zhao Ma is currently a master student of inforamtics in Pennsylvania State University.
-His research interest is theorectical methods in machine learning.
-His advisor is Justin Silverman.
+Zhao Ma was a master student of inforamtics in Pennsylvania State University, and was fortunately advised by Justin Silverman there.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/ZhaoMa_Resume.pdf" "newtab" >}}resumé{{< /staticref >}}.